-Donors with charitable hearts do not donate to their favorite causes just to take advantage of tax breaks.
+Donors with charitable hearts do not donate to their favorite causes just to take advantage of charitable givers and tax breaks.
 It is the financial health of the charity that matters, as well as the mission the charity wants to accomplish.
 However, charitable donors should understand the tax implications of their donations.

 Tax deductible charitable donations contribute money and/or goods to an organization that qualifies as tax-exempt.
 Donating to a qualified tax-deductible organization can decrease the amount of money that is taxed as income.
 For getting the most tax benefits out of charitable donations, you have to itemize your charitable donations by filing Schedule A with IRS Form 1040 or 1040-SR

 For the tax year ending on December 31, 2021, you can deduct up to $300 of donations without having to itemize the donations on a tax form.
 Married couples that file a joint tax return can donate up to $600 to a qualified charitable organization without having to itemize the donations on Schedule A. The $300 and $600 values of non-itemized charitable donations are referred to as “above the line” tax deductions.

 Donors who itemize charitable donations can donate up to 60 percent of their adjusted gross income (AGI).
 Donations valued below $250 must include a bank record that verifies the donation.
 A canceled check or a credit card statement displaying the donation is a sufficient record for the IRS.
 If you donate cash exceeding $250, the charity that receives the donation must confirm the donation by submitting a notarized written statement.